aksyonov/chat/README.md

 chat
 ====

-My chat made with node.js, socket.io and AngularJS.
+My chat made with node.js, MongoDB, socket.io and AngularJS.

 Run the project
 ---------------